thunsaker/thunsaker.github.io/_drafts/soup-diet.md

 	}
 </style>

 Upworthy title aside, apps have gotten quite bloated lately, with higher resolution assets and numerous libraries that ease development but also contribute, sometimes significantly, to APK size.
-[Cyril Mottier][cyril] wrote a great article about reducing the size of android apps: [Putting Your APKs On Diet][apk-diet] The post describes general common sense things like, don't include resources you aren't using; to more advanced, use ProGuard to obfuscate and minify code.
+[Cyril Mottier][cyril] wrote a great article about reducing the size of android apps: [Putting Your APKs On Diet][apk-diet].
+The post describes general common sense things, like, don't include resources you aren't using, as well as more advanced things like using ProGuard to obfuscate and minify code.

 I put one of my apps, [Soup][soup-play], on the Cyril APK Diet, here are the results: